MixedRealityToolkit/MixedRealityToolkit-Unity/CONTRIBUTING.md

 ### GitHub roles

-Project roles are assigned by Maintainers via procedures outlined in the [GOVERNANCE.md](./GOVERNANCE.md) fileContributors may have one for the following roles:
+Project roles are assigned by Maintainers via procedures outlined in the [Governance document](./GOVERNANCE.md).

+Contributors may have one for the following roles:

 * **Read** Read and clone repositories.
 Open and comment on issues and pull requests.
 * **Triage** Read permissions plus manage issues and pull requests.